SFWLtd/grad-academy/solid/liskov-substitution/README.md

 ### Example two
 In Program.cs a developer creates the method Area which takes a Rectangle sets the height and width and assumes that the result is 20.
 This is fine if the RectangleBase is a Rectangle but if a Square is passed to the method this is not true.

 Is the programmer justified in thinking that changing the width of the rectangle will leave the height unchanged?
 The Liskov substitution principle highlights these issues and is mainly behaviour driven.
-A square can be thought of as a Rectangle but a Square is not a rectangle as it’s behaviour is not consistant with that of a Rectangle.
+A square can be thought of as a Rectangle but a Square is not a rectangle as it’s behaviour is not consistent with that of a Rectangle.

 ### To run the project
 1. Right click on the *liskov-substitution* project and choose "Set as Startup Project"